IFAW National Whale Day – Friday 26 June 2015

 Sign our petition to the Japanese Prime Minister calling on Japan to withdraw its plans to return to the Southern Ocean.

 IFAW’s National Whale Day will be held on Friday 26 June 2015.

 Launched in 2008 by IFAW, National Whale Day is a celebration of the whales and dolphins that migrate to our coastlines annually and Australia's position as a world leader in whale conservation.

-National Whale Day provides an opportunity to raise awareness of, and discuss solutions to, the threats facing whales and their environment including commercial whaling, threats posed from noise pollution, climate change, vessel strikes, marine debris and by-catch and entanglement.
+IFAW’s National Whale Day provides an opportunity to raise awareness of, and discuss solutions to, the threats facing whales and their environment including whaling, noise pollution, vessel strikes, marine debris and by-catch, entanglement and climate change.

-For more information on National Whale Day, please contact us at firstname.lastname@example.org
+For more information on IFAW’s National Whale Day, please contact us at firstname.lastname@example.org

 Want to find out more about whales?
 Download our five whale fact sheets here: